Mathematical economics: Mathematical optimization

 In mathematics, mathematical optimization (or optimization or mathematical programming) refers to the selection of a best element from some set of available alternatives.
 In the simplest case, an optimization problem involves maximizing or minimizing a real function by selecting input values of the function and computing the corresponding values of the function.
 The solution process includes satisfying general necessary and sufficient conditions for optimality.
-For optimization problems, specialized notation may be used as to the function and its input(s).
+For optimization problems, specialized notation may be used for the function and its input(s).
 More generally, optimization includes finding the best available element of some function given a defined domain and may use a variety of different computational optimization techniques.

 Economics is closely enough linked to optimization by agents in an economy that an influential definition relatedly describes economics qua science as the "study of human behavior as a relationship between ends and scarce means" with alternative uses.
 Optimization problems run through modern economics, many with explicit economic or technical constraints.
 In microeconomics, the utility maximization problem and its dual problem, the expenditure minimization problem for a given level of utility, are economic optimization problems.
 Theory posits that consumers maximize their utility, subject to their budget constraints and that firms maximize their profits, subject to their production functions, input costs, and market demand.

-Economic equilibrium is studied in optimization theory as a key ingredient of economic theorems that in principle could be tested against empirical data.
+Economic equilibrium is studied in optimization theory as a key ingredient of economic theorems that, in principle, could be tested against empirical data.
 Newer developments have occurred in dynamic programming and modeling optimization with risk and uncertainty, including applications to portfolio theory, the economics of information, and search theory.

-Optimality properties for an entire market system may be stated in mathematical terms, as in formulation of the two fundamental theorems of welfare economics and in the Arrow–Debreu model of general equilibrium (also discussed below).
+Optimality properties for an entire market system may be stated in mathematical terms, as in the formulation of the two fundamental theorems of welfare economics and in the Arrow–Debreu model of general equilibrium (also discussed below).
 More concretely, many problems are amenable to analytical (formulaic) solution.
 Many others may be sufficiently complex to require numerical methods of solution, aided by software.
 Still others are complex but tractable enough to allow computable methods of solution, in particular computable general equilibrium models for the entire economy.

-Linear and nonlinear programming have profoundly affected microeconomics, which had earlier considered only equality constraints.
+Linear and nonlinear programming have profoundly affected microeconomics, which had previously been considered only in terms of equality constraints.
 Many of the mathematical economists who received Nobel Prizes in Economics had conducted notable research using linear programming: Leonid Kantorovich, Leonid Hurwicz, Tjalling Koopmans, Kenneth J. Arrow, Robert Dorfman, Paul Samuelson and Robert Solow.